-Upon the account of fuch defence of God's Protestant church, and disappointment and confusion of all the subtle devices, deeplaid schemes, and furious attempts of their anti-christian enemies, to bring them under, and root them out, and their feeing them ftill maintaining their ground, and fubfifting in an independency on them, in spite of all that they do, it makes them as it were gnash. their teeth, and bite their tongues for mere rage and vexation; agreeable to Psal, exii.
+Such defence of God's Protestant church, and disappointment and confusion of all the subtle devices, deep laid schemes, and furious attempts of their Antichristian enemics, to bring them under, and root them out, and their seeing them still maintaining their ground, and subsisting in an independency on them, in spite of all that they do, makes them as it were gnash their teeth, and bite their tongues for mere rage and vexation; agreeable to Psal. cxii.
 9, 10.
-His righteousness endureth for ever, his horn shall be exalted with honour: The wicked shall see it and be grieved, and gnash with his teeth and melt away: The desire of the wicked shall perish.
+"His righteousness endureth forever, his horn shall be exalted with honor: The wicked shall see it and be grieved, and gnash with his teeth and melt away: The desire of the wicked shall perish."

-Hitherto this prophecy has been very fignally fulfilled; fince the Reformation, the kingdom of Antichrift has been remarkably filled with darkness in this respect.
-Innumerable have been the crafty devices, and great attempts of the church of Rome, wherein they have exerted their utmost policy and power, to recover their lost dominions, and again to subjugate the Protestant nations, and fubdue the northern herefy, as they call it.
-They have wearied themselves in these endeavours for more than two hundred years past; but have hitherto been disappointed, and have often been strangely confounded.
-When their matters feemed to be brought to a ripenels, and they triumphed as though their point was gained, their joy and triumph has fuddenly turned into vexation and torment.
-How many have been their politic and powerful attempts against the Protestant interest in our nation in particular?
-And how wonderfully has God disappointed them from time to time!
-And as God has hitherto for remarkably fulfilled his word in defending his Protestant church from Antichrist, so I think we have ground to trust in him, that he will defend it to the end.
+Hitherto this prophecy has been very signary fulfilled; since the reformation, the kingdom of Anti-rist has been remarkably filled with darkness in this propect.
+Innumerable have been the crafty devices, and grat attempts of the church of Rome, wherein they have exerted their utmost policy and power, to recover their lost doninions, and again to subjugate the Protestant nations, and subdue the northern heresy, They have wearied themselves in these enas they call it. deavors for more than two hundred years past. hitherto been disarranted; and have often been strangely confounded.
+Wien their matters seemed to be brought to a ripeness, and ti-y triumphed as though their point was gained, their joy and triumph was suddenly turned into vexation and tormer.
+How many have been their politic and powerful attems against the Protestant interest in our nation, in particul: And how wonderfully has God disappointed them from the to time!
+And as God has hitherto so remarkably fulfird his word in defending his Protestant church from Anticvist, so I think we have ground to trust in him, that he al defend it to the end.

-5, The hypothesis of those who suppose the slaying of the witnesses is a thing that yet remains to be fulfilled, makes the prophecies of the Revelation to be inconsistent one with another.
-According to their hypothesis, that battle, Rev. xi.
-7. wherein the beast makes war with the witnesses, and overcomes them, and kills them, is the last and greatest conflict between Antichrist and the church of Christ, which is to precede the utter overthrow of the anti-christian kingdom.
-And they must suppose so, for they suppose, that immediately after the sufferings the church shall endure in that war, she shall arise, and, as it were, ascend into heaven; i. c. as they interpret it, the church shall be directly advanced to her latter-day rest, prosperity and glory.
-And consequently, this conflict must be the same with that great battle between Antichrist and the Church, that is described, chap. xvi.
-13. to the end, and more largely, chap. xix.
-11. to the end.
-For that which is described in these places, is most evidently and indisputably the greatest and last battle or conflict that shall be between the church and her antichristian enemies, on which the utter downfall of Antichrift, and the church's advancement to her latter-day glory, shall be immediately consequent.
-And so the earthquake that attends the refurrection of the witneffes, chap. xi.
-13. must be the same with that great earthquake that is described, chap. xvi.
-18. And the falling of the tenth part of the city must be the same with that terrible and utter destruction of Antichrist's kingdom, chap. xvi.
-17. to the end.
+5. The hypothesis of those that suppose the slaying of the witnesses is a thing that yet remains to be fulfilled, makes the prophecies of the Revelation to be inconsistent one with another.
+According to their hypothesis, that battle Rev. xi.
+7, wherein the best makes war with the witnesses, and overcomes them, and kills them, is the last and greatest conflict between Antichrist and the church of Christ, that is to precede the utter overthrow of the Antichristian kingdom.
+And they must suppose so; for they suppose, that immediately after the sufferings the church shall endure in that war, she shall arise, and as it were ascend into heaven; i. e. as they interpret it, the church shall be directly advanced to her latter day rest, prosperity and glory.
+And consequently, this conflict must be the same with that great battle between Antichrist and the church, that is described chap, xvi.
+13, to the end, and more largely chap. xix.
+11, to the end.
+For that which is described in these places, is most evidently and indisputably the greatest and last battle or conflict that shall be between the church and her Antichristian enemies; on which the utter downfall of Antichvist, and the church's advancement to her latter day glory, shall be immediately consequent.
+And so the earthquake that attends the resurrection of the witnesses chap. xi.
+13, must be the same with that great earthquake that is described, chap, xvi.
+18. And the falling of the tenth part of the city must be the same with that terrible and utter destruction of Antichrist's kingdom, chap. xvi-17, to the end.